 Construction of the cycle path network has been timed to coincide with the Wynyard Quarter street upgrades, which will be some years in construction.

 This will include a separated cycle path along Madden Street, and a shared path that will go along the western end of Gaunt Street to Daldy Street where it will connect with the Daldy Street Linear Park.

 An interim cycle path is needed along Westhaven Drive and Beaumont Street to align with Westhaven Promenade.

 It's proposed that a shared interim cycle path will run from the eastern end of the promenade, along the western and northern side of Westhaven Drive, and the eastern side of Beaumont Street.

 View the Wynyard Quarter interim cycle path map (PDF 1.22MB)

-Construction of the interim cycle path will begin in February 2015 and will be carried out in stages.
-There will be some disruptions as work is carried out.
+Construction of the interim cycle path will be carried out in stages.
+There may be some disruptions as work is carried out.
 Find out more at Road works & disruptions.

 Recently AT undertook a trial road layout to temporarily narrow the road on the east-west section of Westhaven Drive to monitor the impact on traffic.
 By working with key stakeholders the findings of this trial will be used to design the road layout for this section of the interim cycling project.

 The revitalisation of the waterfront area has been carefully planned based on an Urban Design Framework that guided the city planning in this area, including the provision of a number of parks and open spaces.